 Some individuals like to dive into the process and some are more cautious.
 We encourage people who are interested in coming in for counselling, but are feeling cautious, to speak with your counsellor during a free 20 minute phone consultation.
 This is a chance for you to test the waters and ask yourself, “is this someone I feel comfortable talking with?”
 In this conversation you can begin to tell your counsellor about yourself and what you are struggling with.
 You may also feel free to ask questions to your counsellor.
 After this conversation, if you feel you would like to continue, we will set up a time for your first full session.
 It is our strong belief that finding a counsellor that you feel in harmony with is essential for you to fully benefit from the counselling process and if you do not sense you are in harmony with your counsellor then we will support and encourage your continued search for a better match.

-If you do decide to continue after the consultation or if you decide from the get go that you would like to begin in the first session, then the first step is for your counsellor to start understanding you as a person and also develop and understanding of what you would like to get out of the counselling process.
+If you do decide to continue after the phone consultation or if you decide from the get go that you would like to begin with the first full hour long session, then the first step is for your counsellor to start understanding you as a person and also develop an understanding of what you would like to get out of the counselling process.
 You might want to use the time and space to process current stresses or losses or to understand patterns in your life.
 You may want to focus on building skills in coping with life events or you may want to build healthier relationships with your partner or family members.
 Whatever objectives you hold, your counsellor will help guide you in meeting them.